• Skip to main content

 Is pumpkin a fruit or a vegetable?

-Did you know that tomatoes are considered a fruit? so are eggplants?
-As per botanists, any product that bears seeds is considered a fruit, so technically pumpkin is a fruit.
-But because they aren't too sweet and more savoury, we laymen categorize them as vegetables whereas a botanist categorizes them only based on their anatomy.
+Were you aware that tomatoes are considered a fruit? so are eggplants?
+Botanists consider any product bearing seeds as a fruit, making pumpkin a fruit, technically.
+However, due to their less sweet and more savoury nature, we laymen tend to categorize them as vegetables.
+On the other hand, a botanist classifies them solely based on their anatomy.

 I often get asked—Why do I call it oatmeal?
-Is oatmeal same as oats?
+Is oatmeal the same as oats?

 Are oats and oatmeal the same?